 This project has been increasing the number of nesting sites for barn owls by installing nesting boxes inside agricultural buildings where nest boxes have not yet reached at saturation level, prey populations can support a higher number of barn owls and landowners are engaged in biodiversity.
 The boxes have been installed in pairs, to provide the male with space to go to when the eggs hatch.
 The boxes have been installed inside barns and other barn sites as supervised by a local barn owl expert.
 The project has also established monitoring of the boxes and ringing of the barn owls found in order to enable population information and trends to be monitored to help us understand the population dynamics of the barn owls in the River Windrush area to enable the barn owls’ conservation.

-The project is being run in partnership with other local experts from the Gloucestershire Barn Owl Group, North Cotswold Ornithological Society, Cotswold volunteers group and landowners in the River Windrush area with the help of numerous volunteers who are playing a big role in the project – the majority of boxes have been built by volunteers, volunteers have helped to erect them and are monitoring the boxes alongside the North Cotswolds Ornithological Society.
+The project was run in partnership with other local experts from the Gloucestershire Barn Owl Group, North Cotswold Ornithological Society, Cotswold volunteers group and landowners in the River Windrush area with the help of numerous volunteers who are playing a big role in the project – the majority of boxes have been built by volunteers, volunteers have helped to erect them and are monitoring the boxes alongside the North Cotswolds Ornithological Society.

-This brilliant project to help barn owls recover in Gloucestershire is kindly being funded by Grundon Waste Management, Montague Panton Animal Welfare Trust, Hamamelis Trust, Carter Conservation Trust, Cotswold Visitor Giving Scheme, Robert Clutterbuck Charitable Trust, Dent-Brocklehurst Family Charitable Trust and the many kind donations we received from members of the public towards our Barn Owl appeal.
+This brilliant project to help barn owls recover in Gloucestershire was kindly funded by Grundon Waste Management, Montague Panton Animal Welfare Trust, Hamamelis Trust, Carter Conservation Trust, Cotswold Visitor Giving Scheme, Robert Clutterbuck Charitable Trust, Dent-Brocklehurst Family Charitable Trust and the many kind donations we received from members of the public towards our Barn Owl appeal.

 Find out more in our project report.